AmbireTech/adex-protocol/OUTPACE.md

 ## Off-chain Unidirectional Trustless PAyment ChannEls

-OUTPACE is a system for unidirectional one-to-many payment channels based on the primitives laid out in [OCEAN.md](/OCEAN.md).
+OUTPACE is a system for unidirectional one-to-many payment channels built on OCEAN (Off-chain Event AggregatioN).

+@TODO introduce OCEAN as a concept and spec in a few short sentences

-OCEAN defines that we aggregate off-chain events with a certain aggregation function, and a certain set of validators is delegated to run this aggregation function and sign a new state.
+OCEAN defines that we aggregate off-chain events with a certain aggregation function, and a certain committee of validators is delegated to run this aggregation function and sign a new state.
 If 2/3 or more signatures are collected, the state is considered valid.

 OUTPACE builds on this to allow creating a simple one-to-many payment channel: each state represents a balance tree, where the sum of balances and individual balances can only increase (therefore unidirectional).
 This allows any party to withdraw at any time, as long as their balance is in the tree and `>0`.
 The withdrawn amounts are accounted for on-chain.